– Train with the Best!

 Leading questions can influence answers and limit honest opinions and feedback.
 They might influence what the person says.

 Instead of “Don’t you think this is the best way to do this?”, try asking, “What are the pros and cons of this approach?”
-This encourages free discussions, and numerous views open.
+This encourages free discussions and numerous views to open.

 Be Clear and Concise: The questions asked must be clear enough and avoid the language that confuses the person who is answering.